 To officially initiate the comprehensive exam preparation process, all committee members must sign a form acknowledging their willingness to serve.
 The DGS must also sign this form.
-Students can obtain this form by emailing the graduate program coordinator (LaDonna Bowen).
+Students can obtain this form by emailing the Academic Program Manager for Graduate Studies (LaDonna Bowen).
 Once this form is signed, the graduate program will set up sections of HTS 7999 for which the student can register while preparing for the exam.
 Students must register for sections of HTS 7999 for a letter grade.